 Design patterns make it easy to make sense of microservices.
 They provide best practices in architecture that you can use to create efficient and scalable applications.
 In this Q&A, we’re answering questions about design patterns such as REST API Gateway, or Backend for Frontend.

 gRPC is a framework that makes it easier to solve various issues with communication between services in a microservices-based architecture.
 While typical for Node.js, the gRPC technology can be used for other programming languages such as PHP.
 Here is a quick and practical gRPC for PHP tutorial!

 As our State of Microservices report proves, testing is a major issue for companies that build microservices-based web applications.
-You can improve your integration tests for microservice architecture using Docker as explained in this practical guide.
+You can improve your integration tests for the entire system and individual services for your microservice architecture using Docker as explained in this practical guide.

-Microservices have tons of benefits for ogranizations in terms of performance of scalability.
-But it all comes at a price in other areas.
-In order to benefit from microservices, you need to understand patterns of event-driven communication in microservices.
-Practical overview for devs and CTOs alike.
+Microservices have tons of benefits for ogranizations in terms of performance of scalability when compared to monolithic architecture.
+But it all comes at a price in other areas such as data management.
+In order to benefit from microservices, you need to understand patterns of event-driven communication in microservices software systems.
+Practical overview of distributed system for devs and CTOs alike.

 Just kidding!!!

 Contact TSH and get free advice on how to go about it.
 Perhaps, you will stay for longer than you think!